Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Did you know that Japanese commuters spend over an hour a day on public transit?
 This creates a prime window for mobile shopping behavior.

-More brands are skipping third-party platforms and launching their own ecommerce sites in Japan.
+More brands are skipping third-party platforms and launching their own e-commerce sites in Japan.
 This DTC shift offers:

 DTC brands also benefit from building longer-term customer relationships in a market known for brand loyalty and high service expectations.